Caregiver Pathway

 Language Requirements

-In order to qualify, you must take an English or French language test that is recognized by IRCC and achieve a score of at least CLB or NCLC 5 in all four language skills: writing, reading, listening, and speaking.
+To qualify, you must take an English or French language test that is recognized by IRCC and achieve a score of at least CLB or NCLC 5 in all four language skills: writing, reading, listening, and speaking.

 Educational Qualifications